Joseph Priestley: Discovery of oxygen

 Priestley assembled his oxygen paper and several others into a second volume of Experiments and Observations on Air, published in 1776.
 He did not emphasise his discovery of "dephlogisticated air" (leaving it to Part III of the volume) but instead argued in the preface how important such discoveries were to rational religion.
 His paper narrated the discovery chronologically, relating the long delays between experiments and his initial puzzlements; thus, it is difficult to determine when exactly Priestley "discovered" oxygen.
 Such dating is significant as both Lavoisier and Swedish pharmacist Carl Wilhelm Scheele have strong claims to the discovery of oxygen as well, Scheele having been the first to isolate the gas (although he published after Priestley) and Lavoisier having been the first to describe it as purified "air itself entire without alteration" (that is, the first to explain oxygen without phlogiston theory).

 In his paper "Observations on Respiration and the Use of the Blood", Priestley was the first to suggest a connection between blood and air, although he did so using phlogiston theory.
 In typical Priestley fashion, he prefaced the paper with a history of the study of respiration.
 A year later, clearly influenced by Priestley, Lavoisier was also discussing respiration at the Académie des sciences.
 Lavoisier's work began the long train of discovery that produced papers on oxygen respiration and culminated in the overthrow of phlogiston theory and the establishment of modern chemistry.

 Around 1779 Priestley and Shelburne – soon to be the 1st Marquess of Landsdowne – had a rupture, the precise reasons for which remain unclear.
 Shelburne blamed Priestley's health, while Priestley claimed Shelburne had no further use for him.
 Some contemporaries speculated that Priestley's outspokenness had hurt Shelburne's political career.
-Schofield argues that the most likely reason was Shelburne's recent marriage to Louisa Fitzpatrick—apparently, she did not like the Priestleys.
+Schofield argues that the most likely reason was Shelburne's recent marriage to Louisa Fitzpatrick: apparently, she did not like the Priestleys.
 Although Priestley considered moving to America, he eventually accepted Birmingham New Meeting's offer to be their minister.

 Both Priestley and Shelburne's families upheld their Unitarian faith for generations.
-In December 2013, it was reported that Sir Christopher Bullock—a descendant of Shelburne's brother, Thomas Fitzmaurice (MP)—had married his wife, Lady Bullock, née Barbara May Lupton, at London's Unitarian Essex Church in 1917.
-Barbara Lupton was the second cousin of Olive Middleton, née Lupton, the great-grandmother of Catherine, Duchess of Cambridge.
+In December 2013, it was reported that Sir Christopher Bullock—a descendant of Shelburne's brother, Thomas Fitzmaurice—had married his wife, Lady Bullock, née Barbara May Lupton, at London's Unitarian Essex Church in 1917.
+Barbara Lupton was the second cousin of Olive Middleton, née Lupton, the great-grandmother of Catherine, Princess of Wales.
 In 1914, Olive and Noel Middleton had married at Leeds' Mill Hill Chapel, which Priestley, as its minister, had once guided towards Unitarianism.